MicrosoftDocs/power-pages-docs/power-pages-docs/security/power-pages-security.md

 ## Site visibility

 The site visibility setting controls who can access the sites you create in Power Pages.
 By default, all Power Pages sites are available to users who are internal to your organization.
-The extra layer of security that Azure Active Directory (Azure AD) authentication provides helps to prevent accidental leaks of partially developed website data and designs.
+The extra layer of security that Microsoft Entra authentication provides helps to prevent accidental leaks of partially developed website data and designs.

 When your website is ready to go live, change the site visibility to public.
 The public setting makes the site accessible to everyone over the Internet anonymously or to users authenticated through identity providers.